systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 loader, a kernel image, an initramfs image, and the kernel command line.
 See the description of the `--uefi` option in [dracut(8)](http://man7.org/linux/man-pages/man8/dracut.8.html).
-Such unified images are installed in the`$BOOT/EFI/Linux/` directory and must have the extension `.efi`.
+Such unified images are installed in the`$BOOT/EFI/Linux/` and `$XBOOTLDR/EFI/Linux/` directories and must have the extension `.efi`.
 Support for images of this type is of course specific to systems with EFI firmware.
 Ignore this section if you work on systems not supporting EFI.

 Type #2 file names should be chosen from the same restricted character set as Type #1 described above (but with the file name suffix of `.efi` instead of